neume-network/neuIPs/neuIPs/neuIP-3.md

 ## Rationale

-The neume network is based on an Extract, Transform and Load model where data source extraction is separated from transforming returned payloads to minimize the network-based tasks which arguably have the highest risk to fail and take the longest to complete.
+The neume network is based on an extract, transform and load model where data source extraction is separated from transforming returned payloads to minimize the network-based tasks which have the highest risk of failure and take the longest to complete.

 Still, it's uneconomical for the neume network developers to browse through all NFTs only to find individual ones to index.
 Particularly when it'd then also require to write custom JSON object transformers.

 We've hence decided to propose this standard for signaling new music NFT releases and we mandate a minimum viable JSON schema.
-And to return the favor to artists and their smart contract operators, upon comliance with the above standard, we're committing ourselves to optimistically index all unique songs on all EVM-based chains.
+And to return the favor to artists and their smart contract operators, upon compliance with the above standard, we're committing ourselves to optimistically index all unique songs on all EVM-based chains emitting the above event.

 ## Backwards Compatibility

 There are a number of music NFTs already minted with immutable metadata that won't be changable to comply with the above definitions.
-They may, however, be still submitted as `event NewSong` releases but may not be picked up by neume network in the first iterations of this standard's implementation.
-Over time, if yet a different but frequently-used metadata schema emerges, there is a good chance that the neume network developers are implementing its transform steps too.
+They may, however, be still submitted as `event NewSong(...)` releases but may not be picked up by the neume network in the first iterations of this standard's implementation.
+Over time, however, if yet a different but frequently-used metadata schema emerges, there is a good chance that the neume network developers are implementing its transform steps too.

 ## Security Considerations